Nebrix/Warp/README.md

 # Warp Installation Guide

 ## Building for Your System
-If you are using any system, you can compile Nebrix-PackageManager using the following command:
+If you are using any system, you can compile Warp using the following command:
 ```
 go build -o warp main.go
 ```